Beam-align: distributed user association for mmWave networks with multi-connectivity: Related work

-Existing studies on MC typically consider a fixed MC scheme as in \cite{liu2020user, liu2021user, liu2020resource}.
-Generally speaking, primary objective in these studies is to maximize the total throughput \cite{tatino2018maximum, liu2021user, liu2020resource, ozkocc2021impact} while some studies aim at maximizing energy efficiency \cite{perdomo2020user}, minimizing the number of resources in the system~\cite{tatino2020learning}, or the outage probability \cite{sopin2022user}.
-The closest study to ours is \cite{tatino2018maximum} and \cite{petrov2017dynamic}.
-Tatino et al.~\cite{tatino2018maximum} consider a scenario with MC and find a near-optimal UA scheme based on column generation, which shows that MC can drastically increase throughput and reliability.
-Contrary to \cite{tatino2018maximum}, we take beamforming into account as this is a key property of mmWave.
-Petrov et al. \cite{petrov2017dynamic} provide a framework based on queuing theory for mmWave scenarios, including MC and beamforming and focus on small scenarios with a high building density.
-Again, they show that MC increases the throughput and reliability.
-Sopin et al.~\cite{sopin2022user} investigate different user association schemes in joint terahertz and mmWave networks with beamforming and MC.
-However, this study focuses on minimizing the outage probability due to blockages and mobility of users, while our focus in on optimizing the throughput and satisfaction of the users.
+\textit{MC user association:} Earlier studies on MC can be divided into two categories: \textit{fixed} MC \cite{liu2020user, liu2021user, liu2020resource, perdomo2020user}, where the number of connections per user is fixed, and \textit{dynamic} MC, where each user can have a different number of links \cite{ozkocc2021impact, sopin2022user}.
+Generally speaking, the main objective in these studies is to maximize total throughput \cite{liu2021user, liu2020resource, ozkocc2021impact}, energy efficiency \cite{perdomo2020user, chen2022joint, gao2023wip, wang2023user}, minimizing the number of resources in the system~\cite{tatino2020learning}, or minimizing outage probability \cite{sopin2022user}.
+The closest studies to ours are \cite{tatino2018maximum, Gapeyenko2019OnDeployments, petrov2017dynamic, wang2023user}.
+Tatino \textit{et al.}~\cite{tatino2018maximum} consider a scenario with MC and compute a near-optimal UA scheme based on column generation, showing that MC can drastically increase throughput and reliability.
+In contrast to \cite{tatino2018maximum}, we take beamforming into account, as this is a key property of mmWave.
+Petrov \textit{et al.} \cite{petrov2017dynamic} provide a framework based on queuing theory for mmWave scenarios, including MC and focus on small scenarios with a high building density.
+Their conclusions are also similar; MC increases the throughput and reliability.
+Our study differs from \cite{petrov2017dynamic} in the fact that in \cite{petrov2017dynamic}, beamforming is not explicitly used.
+Moreover, the notion of MC is different: in \cite{petrov2017dynamic} under MC, a user can reconnect to a different BS after blockage while we assume that users have multiple connections at the same time under MC. \newInfo{In \cite{wang2023user}, the authors heuristically solve the throughput maximization problem by decoupling the power allocation and user association problems.
+However, their proposed UA algorithm is still computationally expensive and can only be solved for small instances}.
+Research questions raised in \cite{Gapeyenko2019OnDeployments} are similar to our questions: \textit{what is the best degree of MC?} While motivated by the same research question, our approaches and focus differ.
+The research in \cite{Gapeyenko2019OnDeployments} overlooks the directional transmissions and assumes a fixed UA scheme in which each user selects a fixed number of BSs based on the highest SNR.
+On the contrary, we aim at computing the \textit{optimal degree of MC for each user jointly} based on their rate requirements, position in relation to the other users and the BSs, as well as beams of the neighboring BSs.
+Moreover, our study suggests that a highest-SINR-based MC might not yield as high performance as our proposal would offer.
+Additionally, we conclude that there is no one-size-fits-all degree of MC; the optimal degree depends on the network load, user rate requirements, beamwidth of operation, and antenna orientation.
+Sopin \textit{et al.}~\cite{sopin2022user} investigate different UA schemes in joint terahertz and mmWave networks with beamforming and MC.
+However, this study focuses on minimizing the outage probability due to blockages and mobility of users, while our focus is on optimizing throughput and satisfaction of users.